Industry Insights

 XPP 0.91 0.020" 30" 1,000,000 15% 4,208,755

-Similar to the inverse relationship that exists between material density and linear feet, an inverse relationship also exists between material density and part yield in thermoforming and form-fill-seal.
 Once again, holding all other variables constant such as gauge, width and quantity (lbs), a decrease in material density correlates to an increase in output, or part yield, and vice versa.

-Take the following example which details the difference in output between the same quantity of three common materials used in thermoformed and form-fill-seal food packaging for various packaging formats:
+Take the following example which details the difference in output between the same quantity of three common materials used in thermoformed and form fill seal food packaging for various packaging formats:

 Material